 Developing a pain management plan should involve setting and sharing your goals with your healthcare professional.
-This may include things like spending more time with family, getting back to hobbies, exercising more, managing pain while healing, etc. You should also discuss any other medications you currently take including over-the-counter medications, prescriptions, supplements, topicals, vitamins, and herbals; as well as your medical history.
+This may include things like spending more time with family, getting back to hobbies, exercising more, managing pain while healing, etc. You should also discuss your individual risk factors as well as other medications you currently take including over-the-counter medications, prescriptions, supplements, topicals, vitamins, and herbals; as well as your medical history.